 Absorption Heat Pumps

 Absorption heat pumps are essentially air-source heat pumps driven not by electricity, but by a heat source such as natural gas, propane, solar-heated water, or geothermal-heated water.
-Because natural gas is the most common heat source for absorption heat pumps, they are also referred to as gas-fired heat pumps.
+Because natural gas is the most common heat source for absorption heat pump repair Elgin, IL, they are also referred to as gas-fired heat pumps.
 There are also absorption (or gas-fired) coolers available that work on the same principle.
 Unlike some absorption heat pumps, however, these are not reversible and cannot serve as a heat source.

 Residential absorption heat pumps use an ammonia-water absorption cycle to provide heating and cooling.
 As in a standard heat pump, the refrigerant (in this case, ammonia) is condensed in one coil to release its heat; its pressure is then reduced and the refrigerant is evaporated to absorb heat.
 If the system absorbs heat from the interior of your home, it provides cooling; if it releases heat to the interior of your home, it provides heating.